hzi-bifo/AMR_benchmarking/README.md

 ## <a name="pre"></a>Prerequirements
 - Pyhton environment
     - To reproduce the output, you need to use Linux OS and `conda` (Miniconda 4.8.4 was used by us).
 Please follow the instruction [here](https://bioconda.github.io/) to install Bioconda
+    - Install [Blastn](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) for ResFinder, and make sure that "blastn" is in you PATH.
     - Installation of the environments.
         ```
         bash ./install/install.sh #Create 8 pieces of conda environments and install packages respectively
         ```
     -  If coming across with creating environment for Kover, please refer to [Kover](https://aldro61.github.io/kover/doc_installation.html) to try other installation methods.
     - Finally, you need to install pytorch in the `multi_torch_env` manually.
 To install pytorch compatible with your CUDA version, please fellow this instruction: https://pytorch.org/get-started/locally/.
 Our code was tested with pytorch v1.7.1, with CUDA Version 10.1 and 11.0 .

 - Memory requirment: Some procedures require extremely large memory.
 Aytan-Aktug multi-species model (adaption version) feature building needs ~370G memory.
 Other ML software needs up to 80G memory, depending on the number of CPU set and specis-antibiotic combination.